csev/smoker/README.md

     python3 broken.py

+Add `html` if you want to see the HTML:

+    python3 broken.py html

 It shows you the URL, where it was linked from, the error code, etc.

 Some Fun things to Smoke Test